• Skip to primary navigation

 • 1 cup Barbecue Sauce - You can use any BBQ sauce you would like, or you can make your own!

 • 2 teaspoons Liquid Smoke - This is an important ingredient as it gives you that smokey flavor that pairs perfectly with BBQ.
-You can find it in the seasonings aisle at any local grocery store.
+You can find it in the condiments aisle at any local grocery store.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-🔪 Step-by-Step Instructions
+🔪 Instructions

 Process photo 1 showing rib tips in a clear baking dish.